rithikasilva/b.log-/content/Public Knowledge Base/Tracking/University of Waterloo/UW  - Courses and Degree.md

 - ⭕ CO 250 - Introduction to Optimization
 - ⭕ CO 342 - Introduction to Graph Theory
 - ⭕ CS 370 - Numerical Computation
-- ⭕ MUSIC 332 or MUSIC 333 or MUSIC 335 or MUSIC 362 (anything to satisfy the depth requirement >.<).
+- ⭕ CS 480 - Introduction to Machine Learning
-- ⭕ CS 444 - Compiler Construction
+- ⭕ CS 486 - Introduction to Artificial Intelligence

 #### 4A
 - ⭕ CO 456 - Introduction to Game Theory
-- ⭕ CS 486 - Introduction to Artificial Intelligence
+- ⭕ CS 456 - Computer Networks
 - ⭕ CS 479 - Neural Networks
-- ⭕ ?
+- ⭕ CS 444 - Compiler Construction
+- ⭕  MUSIC 332 or MUSIC 333 or MUSIC 335 or MUSIC 362 (anything to satisfy the depth requirement >.<).
-- ⭕ ?
+- ⭕
 #### 4B
 - ⭕ ?
 - ⭕ ?